AathirLaeeque/DevSecOps/README.md

 ```

 ## Step 4: Add necessary credentials
-- [ ] Generate Sonarqube token of type "global analysis token" and add it as Jenkins credential of type "secret text"
+- [ ] Generate Sonarqube token of type "global analysis token" and add it as Jenkins credential of type "secret text".
+Manage Jenkins -> System -> SQ servers -> same name(mysonarqube) -> SQ URL -> Creds we just added.
+- [ ] For QG Jenkins needs to check with SQ and get the QG results for that we need to configure webhook.
+- [ ] For SCA we need to install OWASP dependency check plugin.
 - [ ] Add dockerhub credentials as username/password type
 - [ ] Add Github credentials
 - [ ] Add Build server credentials for Jenkins master to connect